Tension in Kwara LG over discovery of 2 corpses

 Okasanmi said five suspects had been arrested and were assisting the police in their investigation.

-A source told newsmen that the gunmen often dispossess residents of the communities in the area of their belongings, particularly food, livestock and cash.
+A source told NAN that the gunmen often dispossess residents of the communities in the area of their belongings, particularly food, livestock and cash.

-The source, who preferred anonymity, told newsmen that the hoodlums attack people in Tungan Maje, Woro and Nukku after mounting a road block.
+The source, who preferred anonymity, told NAN that the hoodlums attack people in Tungan Maje, Woro and Nukku after mounting a road block.

 The source said the weapons used by the gunmen were more sophisticated than the ones used by members of the local vigilance group.

-The Chairman of the council, Alhaji Abdullahi Abubakar, told newsmen that deployment of members of the local vigilance group was for surveillance to prevent further attacks on communities in the area.
+The Chairman of the council, Alhaji Abdullahi Abubakar, told NAN that deployment of members of the local vigilance group was for surveillance to prevent further attacks on communities in the area.

-The post Tension in Kwara LG over discovery of 2 corpses appeared first on Vanguard News.
+The post Tension in Kwara LG over discovery of 2 corpses appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share